bentaca/polytangle/README.md

 # polytangle

-Extract code chunks from a Literal Programming document that was marked in various ways
+Extract code chunks from a Literal Programming document that where marked in various ways